MarcusWolschon/osmeditor4android/BUILDING.md

 $ gradlew.bat installDebug
 ```

 If you are using Eclipse you need to import the project as a gradle project, and then generate the .classpath file initially and on any configuration change or else the IDE is essentially useless.
 Run the gradle "eclipse" task to do this.
+It should be noted that this is a constant fight against changes in googles build tools and involves rather hackish workarounds

 ## Building with gradle and Android Studio